ajinkyac/ui-challange/README.md

 This repo uses [parceljs](https://parceljs.org/) and contains support for [SCSS](https://sass-lang.com/)
 - You are free to use any framework/pre-processor.
 - Use icons/assets wherever required.

+To run the assignment:
+- npm install
+- yarn serve